PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

-direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, Softmax, and expanded-Swish families, plus the bounded exclusive direct-source Slice and Split families and the bounded non-recursive direct-only Add family, are owned by
+direct-adapter, unary, Pad-plus-direct, Dequantize, PReLU, Softmax, and expanded-Swish families, plus the bounded exclusive direct-source Slice and Split families and the bounded non-recursive direct-only Add family, are owned by `passes/nhwc_concat_layout.py`.
+The exact pseudo-LeakyRelu decomposition is owned there as a bounded family as well.
-`passes/nhwc_concat_layout.py`.
-Every Concat consumer must be an inverse NCHW→NHWC Transpose.
+Every Concat consumer must be an inverse
+NCHW→NHWC Transpose.
 Direct inputs come from NHWC→NCHW Transpose; the unary family permits one or more RELU, RELU6, LOGISTIC, TANH, or GELU operations between exclusive leading adapters and Concat.
 The Pad family accepts one or